ddswoosh/Python-Chatbot/README.md

   -The backend is coded in python using some libraries

-  -To allow executable html, we will be using pyscript to link our backend
+  -To allow an executable frontend, we will be using pyscript to link our backend

   -The key : value database will be located in a microsoftSQL server using the sqlite3 library for interaction